kyma-incubator/reconciler/README.md

 [Postgres](https://www.postgresql.org/) is already used in KCP by other services (KEB and provisioner).

-To avoid adding another storage system, the storage layer of the reconciler will also use Postgres as RDBMS.
+To avoid adding another storage system, the storage layer of the reconciler also uses Postgres as RDBMS.

 ## 9.2 Tasks triggered in intervals